e3nn/e3nn-jax/README.md

 def tp(x1, x2):
     return e3nn.FullyConnectedTensorProduct(irreps_out)(x1, x2)

+irreps_in1 = e3nn.Irreps("1e")
+irreps_in2 = e3nn.Irreps("1e")

 x1 = e3nn.IrrepsData.randn(irreps_in1, jax.random.PRNGKey(0), (10,))
 x2 = e3nn.IrrepsData.randn(irreps_in2, jax.random.PRNGKey(1), (10,))
 w = tp.init(jax.random.PRNGKey(2), x1, x2)

 out = tp.apply(w, x1, x2)
 ```

+The `jax` version require more boiler-plate (haiku) and more verbose code (with the random keys).
+However note that the input irreps does not need to be provided to `FullyConnectedTensorProduct` because it will obtain it from its inputs.